Skip to Content

 Putting your body into a state of rest and relaxation, also known as the parasympathetic nervous system, is great for returning your mind to the present moment.
 Because often, what we think, our body’s reaction will follow.
 As in, if we think a stressful thought, our body reacts with adrenaline and stress hormones.

 But it also works the other way.
-When we calm our bodies down through breathing, our mind can relax and live in the present moment.
+When we calm our bodies down through breathing, our mind can relax.

-Try to notice when your breath gets shallow or controled.
-Take a few moments to let your breath be free and relax your muscles!
+Try to notice when your breath gets shallow or controlled and do a breathing exercise.

 Listening has become a dying art form.
 Unless you are trained as a counselor or Taoist nun (or maybe an actor or dominatrix), you may not have a lot of experience with active listening.